awsdocs/aws-proton-administrator-guide/doc_source/ag-create-env.md

 ------
 #### [ AWS CLI ]

-When you create an environment to provision with pull requests, you *add* the `provisioningRepository` parameter and omit the `ProtonServiceRoleArn` and `environmentAccountConnectionId` parameters\.
+When you create an environment using self\-managed provisioning, you *add* the `provisioningRepository` parameter and omit the `ProtonServiceRoleArn` and `environmentAccountConnectionId` parameters\.

-**Use the AWS CLI to create a Terraform environment with pull request provisioning\.**
+**Use the AWS CLI to create a Terraform environment with self\-managed provisioning\.**

 1. Create an environment and send a pull request to the repository for review and approval\.